 Myrtle Rust

-Myrtle rust is a fungal disease that affects plants in the myrtle family such as popular hedging plants Syzygium spp., feijoa and bottlebrush.
+Myrtle rust is a fungal disease that affects plants in the Myrtle family such as popular hedging plants Syzygium spp., feijoa and bottlebrush.
 Myrtle rust generally attacks soft new growth including leaf surfaces, shoots, buds, flowers and fruit.
-Symptoms to look out for are: bright yellow/orange powdery patches on leaves, brown/grey rust pustules (older spores) on older lesions, leaves that are buckled or twisted and dying off.
+Symptoms to look out for are bright yellow/orange powdery patches on leaves, brown/grey rust pustules (older spores) on older lesions, and leaves that are buckled or twisted and dying off.
 Because the fungus infects soft, new growth, and is most virulent during warmer months, avoid regular trimming during summer months if possible.
 Fortnightly sprays of a protectant copper fungicide may help in areas where Myrtle rust is present.
 Curative fungicides are available such as Vandia®.
 Kiwicare also advertises a retail pack product called Plant Health Spectrum said to control insect pests and diseases, including myrtle rust.

 Spray contractors

 You may prefer to have your pest and disease issues identified and rectified by a specialist spray contractor.
-Your landscaper may provide a regular maintenance service or you can contact SprayTek who are Auckland based professionals, specialising in hedge and plant treatments. ⬆︎
+Your landscaper may provide a regular maintenance service or you can contact SprayTek who are Auckland-based professionals, specialising in hedge and plant treatments. ⬆︎